How to Find Fantastic AI Papers: Self-Rankings as a Powerful Predictor of Scientific Impact Beyond Peer Review

 \section{Self-rankings identify well-cited papers on the edge}

 While we have shown that higher-ranked papers received substantially more citations on average, it is also important to assess predictivity in the edge case of highly cited papers.
 Building on the earlier observation, we next examined how well-cited submissions are distributed across authors' self-rankings.
 As shown in Figure~\ref{fig:overview}(c), among all submissions that received more than \num{150} citations, $77.27\%$ were ranked first by at least one of their authors.
-Specifically, of the 22 submissions exceeding this threshold, 18 were ranked first, 3 were ranked second, and 4 were ranked last by at least one author.\footnote{Only one submission was ranked both first and last by different authors, and one submission was neither ranked first nor last.} Moreover, most well-cited papers belong to the high-ranked category.Focusing on high-ranked papers alone suffices to identify most well-cited papers.
+Specifically, of the 22 submissions exceeding this threshold, 17 were ranked first, 3 were ranked second, and 5 were ranked last by at least one author.
+Only one submission was ranked both first and last by different authors, while another was neither ranked first nor last.
+We chose the top 22 submissions because $22/1527 \approx 1.44\%$, which roughly corresponds to the proportion of ``Accepted as Oral'' at major AI conference.
+Moreover, most well-cited papers belong to the high-ranked category.
+Focusing on high-ranked papers alone suffices to identify most well-cited papers.

 Figure~\ref{fig:CCDF_versus_citation} displays the empirical complementary cumulative distribution functions of citation counts, with vertical dashed lines indicating the average citation counts of high- and low-ranked submissions.
 For any citation threshold $C$, a greater fraction of high-ranked submissions exceeded $C$ compared to their low-ranked counterparts.
 The largest gap occurred at $C = 35$, where 16.79\% of high-ranked papers exceeded this threshold, in contrast to 6.79\% of low-ranked papers.
 Furthermore, the tail of the high-ranked group is noticeably heavier, indicating a substantially larger proportion of well-cited papers.
 For instance, 4.18\% of high-ranked submissions received more than 100 citations, approximately three times the corresponding proportion among low-ranked papers.
 Table~\ref{tab:citation_versus_rank} in the Supplementary Material summarizes the percentile of citation counts and further supports this pattern.
 Among accepted submissions, the most-cited high-ranked paper accumulated 979 citations, nearly three times the maximum of any low-ranked papers.
 We also observed that high-ranked papers consistently received more citations than low-ranked papers, which supports the observations in Figure \ref{fig:norm_citation}.